 3.1.
 Each cell in the Risk Matrix must have a Risk Class value assigned to it.

-All the listed actions can be found in the floating menus that appear if the cursor is hovered over the Severity or Probability values in the matrix.
+All the listed actions can be accessed in the floating menus that appear if the cursor is hovered over the Severity or Probability values in the matrix.

 In order to demonstrate a compliant risk management process, you may have to report as required by regulations.
 These reports are provided by the SoftComply Risk Manager Plus: